Family Nurse Partnership (FNP) is a home visiting programme for first-time young mums and families. It will help you to:

 If you decide you would like to join the programme, you and your family nurse will meet regularly, at times that suit you.
-Your visits will start during pregnancy right through until your child turns two.
-Throughout your journey, you and your family nurse will work on lots of different aspects of your pregnancy together, including: parent-child attachment, breastfeeding, immunising your baby, child development and school readiness.
+Your visits will start during pregnancy right through until your child is aged between one and two.
+Throughout this time, you and your family nurse will work on lots of different aspects of your pregnancy and becoming a parent together, including: parent-child attachment, breastfeeding, immunising your baby, child development and school readiness.

 Can I get onto the programme any other way?

 If you feel like FNP might be helpful for you, you can also self-refer.
 Visit our interactive map to find your local FNP team.

 Read first hand accounts of how FNP has made a difference to other young mums and dads.